mathworks/ecal-toolbox/README.md

 # How to get started for real-time simulation with Simulink Real-Time™ on Speedgoat® target computers
 ## Build and preparation steps for QNX® RTOS
 1. Initialize and check out Git submodules.
+2. Build eCAL libraries for QNX:
-2. Use the script `buildeCALlibs4QNX.cmd` to build eCAL libraries for QNX® on Windows.
+    - Use the script `buildeCALlibs4QNX.cmd` to build eCAL libraries for QNX® on Windows.
+    - Use the script `buildeCALlibs4QNX.sh` to build eCAL libraries for QNX® on Linux.
+    - Call `buildeCALlibs4QNX` from the object `eCALutils` within MATLAB.
 3. Copy the libraries from `_install_qnx/lib` to the target.
 For this purpose, create an `eCALutils` object and call the method `installLibsOnSpeedgoat`.
 4. Patch Fast-RTPS libraries with `patchFastRTPSLibs` from the class eCALutils.